emotion-analysis-project/SemEval2025-Task11/README.md

 # Languages and Tracks

-The table below outlines the supported languages and their availability across the different tracks in the shared task.
+The table below lists the tracks and indicates which languages are available in each track for the shared task.

 > Participants may choose to participate in one or more languages and tracks of their preference.